gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## PMTU Considerations {#pmtu}

 The addition of the DTLS chunk to SCTP reduces the room for payload, due to the size of the DTLS chunk header, padding, and authentication tag.
 Thus, the SCTP layer creating the plain text payload needs to know about the overhead to adjust its target payload size appropriately.

-On the other hand, the protection operator needs to be informed about the PMTU by removing from the value the sum of the common SCTP header and the DTLS chunk header.
-This implies that SCTP can propagate the computed PMTU at run time specifically.
+A path MTU discovery function in SCTP will need to know the actual sent and received size of packets for the SCTP packets.
+This to correctly handle PMTUD probe packets.

 From SCTP perspective, if there is a maximum size of plain text data that can be protected by the protection engine that must be